 That Hi-Res Audio label you might see on your new pair of headphones means they meet certain criteria to be able to play higher than CD-quality music.
 This means a headphone must be able to decode and playback music that's 24 bit/96 kHz and above.
 (That's actually a cut above CDs, which are recorded at 16 bit/44.1 kHz.)

-The Audio-Technica ATH-SR5BT is an impressive wireless headphone with a frequency response of 5-40,000 Hz, meaning you'll hear every note with crystal clear clarity.
-It also lasts 38 hours on a single charge, which means you can go days, if not weeks, without charging them depending on your listening habits.
+The Audio-Technica ATH-SR5BTs are an impressive pair of wireless headphones with a frequency response of 5-40,000 Hz, meaning you'll hear every note with crystal clear clarity.
+They also last 38 hours on a single charge, which means you can go days, if not weeks, without charging them depending on your listening habits.

-We spent some time with the ATH-SR5BT and we can say that the headphones live up to the impressive specs.
-They offer a great design, balanced sound and revealed details in the tracks we listened to that we didn't think was possible for a headphone that costs $199 (£149, AU$369).
+We spent some time with the ATH-SR5BT and we can say that these headphones live up to their impressive specs.
+They offer a great design, balanced sound, and revealed details in the tracks we listened to that we didn't think was possible for a pair of headphones that cost $199 / £149 / AU$369.